 Donor Receipt Email in Virtual Terminal

-Preexisting donors: By default, the donor will receive the receipt email for the selected campaign.
-A PDF receipt will be attached to the email.
-You also have the option to turn off email receipts.
+By default, the donor will receive the receipt email for the selected campaign.
+However, you have the option to not send an email receipt.

 Reviewing Donations made via Virtual Terminal